10 superb stand-ins who came in and shone unexpectedly

 The ancient Cameroon forward didn’t actually start any games at Italia ’90, but confirmed his legendary status as the ultimate World Cup super-sub.
 He began with two goals in his team’s 2-1 group win against Romania, before scoring another double in the last-16 victory against Colombia - where he famously robbed the ball from keeper Rene Higuita, slotted into the net and performed his famous jig around the corner flag in celebration.

-Cameroon eventually crashed out in the quarter-final against England, but not before Milla had set up Eugene Ekeke to give his team a shock 2-1 lead.
+Cameroon eventually crashed out in the quarter-finals against England, but not before Milla had set up Eugene Ekeke to give his team a shock 2-1 lead.

 NEXT: P-Nev vs PV...